Piotr1215/dotfiles/README.md

 ## Auto-config commit

-Once the dotfiles are symlinked, it is easy to forget to commit them do the repo (there is no indicator on the symlinked file).
+Once the dotfiles are symlinked, it is easy to forget to commit them to the repo (there is no indicator on the symlinked file).

 > [!IMPORTANT]